 "I love a little pyrotechnics."
-Brock was homesick for the noise of war and spent $100 on rockets and M80s.
+Brock spent $100 on rockets and M80s.
 The only food for sale were sodas and potato chips.
-We sat back in the car and the filmmaker said, "Only four days ago I was in Afghanistan.
+We ate outside on a table and the filmmaker said, "Only four days ago I was in Afghanistan.
 Sometimes it was quiet like this.
 Sometimes not."

 Twenty minutes later we pulled over on a dirt road.
 Iowa had thousands of them.
 I lit the fuses and Brock filmed the explosions.

 "Not even close to the real thing," he said, as the report of the last M80 faded into the tree line.
 "The ringing in your ears lasts for hours.
 Worse than the artillery were the IUD."

 "You mean IED?"
 Road bombs had savaged the occupying troops in Iraq and Afghanistan.

 "Yeah, slip of the brain."Brock scanned the clearing sky.
 "Looks like we outran the storm."

 "Maybe."
 I was superstitious and didn't like talking about storms or bombs.